-Constraint 4: (P1 = true $\parallel$ P2 >= 100) => (P3 = "ABC"), where P1 is a Boolean parameter, P2 is a parameter of type Number or Range, and P3 is of type Enum.
-This constraint specifies that if P1 is true or P2 is no less than 100, then P3 must be "ABC".
+Constraint 4: $(P1 = \text{true} \parallel P2 >= 100) => (P3 = \text{''ABC''})$, where P1 is a Boolean parameter, P2 is a parameter of type Number or Ranger, and P3 is of type Enum.
+This constraint specifies that if P1 is true and P2 is greater than or equal to 100, then P3 must be "ABC".

 A constraint can be directly typed in the Constraint Editor.
 The user is provided with the system configuration and the operators that can be used.
-The left-hand side of the Constraint window displays the system configuration in a table format and the operators on the top of the system configuration table.
+The left hand side of the Constraint window displays the system configuration in a table format and the operators on the top of the system configuration table.
+Note that parameter values that are strings must be quoted in double quotes; otherwise, they will be considered as parameter names.
 The right bottom of this frame shows all the added constraints.
 By clicking the button "Load From File", one may load constraints from a plain txt file, in which each line contains a constraint expression.
-For example, a constraint file contains two lines:
+For example, a constraint file (in TXT format) contains two lines:

-Cur\Vertical\Sep != 299 => Other\Capability != "OTHER" Climb\Inhibit = true => Up\Separation > 399
+Cur_Vertical_Sep != 299 => Other_Capability != "OTHER" Climb_Inhibit = true => Up_Separation > 399